Persecution of Muslims during the Ottoman contraction: Habsburg Empire

-Croatia

 About one quarter of all people living in Slavonia in the 16th century were Muslims who mostly lived in towns, with Osijek and Požega being the largest Muslim settlements.
-Like other Muslims who lived in Croatia (Lika and Kordun) and Dalmatia, they were all forced to leave their homes by the end of 1699.
-This was the first example of the cleansing of Muslims in this region.
-This cleansing of Muslims "enjoyed the benediction of Catholic church".
+Professor Mitja Velikonja explains that Muslims and non-Slavs who lived in Hungary, Croatia (Lika and Kordun) and Dalmatia, had fled to Bosnia-Herzegovina, following the loss of the occupied territories in these regions after the Habsburg-Ottoman war of 1683–1699.
+Velikonja states that it was considered the first example of cleansing of the Muslim population in the area that "enjoyed the benediction of the Catholic Church".
 Around 130,000 Muslims from Croatia and Slavonia were driven to Ottoman Bosnia and Herzegovina.

-Basically, all Muslims who lived in Croatia, Slavonia and Dalmatia were either forced to exile, murdered or enslaved.
+Basically, all Muslims who lived in Croatia, Slavonia and Dalmatia left or were exiled, killed or enslaved by the Habsburg and Venetian conquests.

-Thousands of Serb refugees crossed the Danube and populated territories of Habsburg Monarchy left by Muslims.
+Thousands of Serb refugees crossed the Danube and populated the territories of Habsburg Monarchy left by Muslims.
 Leopold I granted ethno-religious autonomy to them without giving any privileges to the remaining Muslim population who therefore fled to Bosnia, Herzegovina and Serbia spreading anti-Christian sentiment among other Muslims there.
 The relations between non-Muslim and Muslim population of Ottoman held Balkans became progressively worse.

-At the beginning of the 18th century remaining Muslims of Slavonia moved to Posavina.
+In the early 18th century, the remaining Muslims of Slavonia moved to Bosnian Posavina.
 The Ottoman authorities encouraged hopes of expelled Muslims for a quick return to their homes and settled them in the border regions.

-The Muslims comprised about 2/3 population of Lika.
-All of them, like Muslims who lived in other parts of Croatia, were forced to convert to Catholicism or to be expelled.
+The Muslims were two thirds of the population of Lika.
+Like the Muslims who lived in the rest of Croatia, they were forced to convert to Catholicism or be expelled.
 Almost all Ottoman buildings were destroyed in Croatia, after the Ottomans left.

 Northern Bosnia

-In 1716, Austria occupied northern Bosnia alongside northern Serbia until 1739 when those lands were ceded back to the Ottoman Empire at the Treaty of Belgrade.
+In 1716, Austria occupied northern Bosnia and northern Serbia until 1739, when those lands were ceded back to the Ottoman Empire at the Treaty of Belgrade.
 During this era, the Austrian Empire outlined its position to the Bosnian Muslim population about living within its administration.
-Two options were offered by Charles VI such as a conversion to Christianity while retaining property and remaining on Austrian territory, or for a departure of those remaining Muslim to other lands.
+Two options were offered by Charles VI: conversion to Christianity, retaining property and remaining on Austrian territory or a departure of the remaining Muslim to other lands.

 Montenegro

-At the beginning of the 18th century (1709 or 1711) Orthodox Serbs massacred their Muslim neighbors in Montenegro.
+At the beginning of the 18th century (1709 or 1711), Orthodox Serbs massacred their Muslim neighbors in Montenegro.